- Things to Do

 When fishing Saginaw Bay, always carry an ice spud that can be used to quickly check the integrity and thickness of the ice.
 Proceed with caution and always avoid pressure ridges or areas where the ice appears to be gray or shaded.

 Sights like this occur over and over again every winter on Saginaw Bay.
-Considered by many to be the best winter walleye fishery in the Great Lakes region, the ice fishing action gets started in most years during early- to mid-January.
+Considered by many to be the best winter walleye fishery in the Great Lakes, the ice fishing action gets started in most years during early- to mid-January.

 Three lure groups routinely produce limit catches among Saginaw Bay ice fishermen.
 A simple lead head jig tipped with a live shiner minnow, a jigging spoon tipped with the head of a minnow and a glide bait tipped with the head of a minnow round out the popular choices.